hemihydrate/blog/00-intro.md

 in the morning".
 My eyes make pillows wet quite a lot since obviously praying doesn't work no matter how (or which kind of god) I try.

+I think about pregnancy and how it would be great for me to give birth to a baby.
+Why...

 Very often I see dreams of being a woman.
 With a feminine voice, with a body of a woman, with long hair.
 Doing the usual stuff, nothing weird.
 I'm really greatful I have these.
 The morning after that is just amazing,